Written by Dion Jay Tality

 - Implement network segmentation.

-- Secure remote access, such as using a virtual private network (VPN) and considering Wi-Fi-protected access (WPA).
+- Secure remote access, such as by using a virtual private network (VPN) and considering Wi-Fi-protected access (WPA).

 - Secure configurations for devices, systems, and applications.